coderefinery/social-coding/talk.md

 ## Who owns the copyright for software you write?

 - You?
 Your university?
-- .blue[Intellectual property depends on the country and the employer!]
+- .emph[Intellectual property depends on the country and the employer!]
 - So-called works made for hire.

 ### If you own your software: